At a glance; the implant

 In very few cases, the area of your skin where the contraceptive implant is fixed may become infected.
 You must take antibiotics to clear up the infection in such a situation.

 However, it may be necessary to see your doctor or healthcare professional immediately if:

 - You can no longer feel the implant where it was fixed.

 - The shape of the implant changes

 - You notice any skin discolourations, pain or other changes at the area where the implant was fitted.

 Where can I get a Contraceptive implant fitted or removed?

 - Certain genitourinary (GUM) clinics

 - Certain young people’s services.

 The contraceptive services offered at these clinics are free and also kept private, regardless of your age (under 16 included).
-Note that, not all GPs or nurses can fix or remove the contraceptive implants, so you may need to check at your GP surgery.
+Not all doctors or nurses can fix or remove the contraceptive implants, so you may need to check at your surgery.